jia-xinyu/jia-xinyu.github.io/_projects/7_project.md

     Electronic devices and wiring.
 </div>

+The robot is powered by a 24V 6000 mAH Li battery.
 3 voltages are available for electronics: 24V - motor, 12V - computer, 3.3V - LED and switch.
 These devices communicate with each other via different protocols including **CAN** bus, **UDP** and **USB**.

 The robot's real-time software architecture allows code to run in isolated threads, which are bound to different CPUs.